FunkyMuse/blog/_posts/2021-07-06-arch_components_donts.md

 ```
 Google's lint forces you to use `getViewLifecycleOwner()`, because if you're using the Fragment as a `LifecycleOwner` you're always adding observers and never clearing them because the `LifecycleOwner` didn't reach the `DESTROY`ed state.

-🚫 don't use Fragment as a `LifecycleOwner` when observing Live Data
+🚫 Don't use Fragment as a `LifecycleOwner` when observing Live Data.

-✅ Use the getter for `viewLifecycleOwner`, since your observer has a `DESTROY`ed state when it reaches `onDestroyView`
+✅ Use the getter for `viewLifecycleOwner`, since your observer has a `DESTROY`ed state when it reaches `onDestroyView`.

 ## Observing flows in launchWhenX
 ---